Alex-Genovese/floatversion/README.md

 floatversion --max --sort-v -f -S "1.2" "non-pad-test.txt" 1.22.3-rc1
 ```

+## Easy to use single pass extraction and filter

 - Outputs as true/false test, as single item, or as space or line separated list.